ClimbsRocks/data-formatter/README.md

 #### Starring- yes please!
 I've had a great time building this out so far.
 If you find it useful too, let me know by starring it!

-#### More information on Categorical data:
-All columns holding strings are categorical.
-Similarly, if you have saved someone's occupation as a number (1 for engineer, 2 for carpenter, 3 for processional cyclist, etc.), that column must be labeled "Categorical".
-Otherwise, the algorithm won't know any better and will simply think the data says the rows with 3 have 3x the occupation as the rows with 1, rather than simply encoding which category that row belongs in.
-All non-continuous numbers generally count as categorical data.
-The easy way to check this is that they will frequently be described as "number of", as in "number of children", "number of trophies", "number of kaggle competitions entered".
-These are ordinal categories (meaning that having entered 3 kaggle competitions has a relative relationship to having entered 2 kaggle competitions), but they are still categorical data.